 Refund Advance Loans

 Liberty Tax offers small tax refund advance loans for qualifying filers.
-Loan principals range top out at $350, regardless of expected refund size.
-Funds are typically dispersed within 24 hours of the filer’s federal return acceptance.
+Loan principals vary, depending on borrower qualifications, but they’re lower than some competitors’ loans.
+However, funds are typically dispersed within 24 hours of the filer’s federal return acceptance.

 Refund advance loans are useful for early filers who don’t want to wait for their tax refunds, which can take several weeks to arrive.
-However, these loans may carry interest charges and require an underwriting process, so it’s best to inquire with Liberty Tax staff before signing up.
+Be aware that these loans may carry interest charges and require an underwriting process, so it’s best to inquire with Liberty Tax staff before signing up.
 Plus, Liberty Tax makes clear that this offer is subject to change or cancellation at any time.

 1. Clean, User-Friendly Interface

 It’s easy to go back and forth through your Liberty Online return.
-Importantly, you can skip ahead to sections that you haven’t yet completed at any time.
+Importantly, you can skip ahead to sections you haven’t yet completed at any time.
 This allows you to prepare complex returns over a period of days or weeks, completing each form and schedule once you receive the documents necessary to do so.
-By contrast, H&R Block requires you to complete your return in order, and only allows you to skip around to sections that you’ve already completed.

 4. Refund Advance Loan Available

-Liberty’s refund advance loan tops out at $350 per filer, so it’s nothing to write home about, and the offer is subject to change or cancellation at any time.
+Liberty’s refund advance loan has lower limits than some competitors’, so it’s nothing to write home about, and the offer is subject to change or cancellation at any time.
 But it usually comes through within 24 hours, making it a great payday loan alternative for filers who need fast cash.
+(That said, there are plenty of reasons to be wary of tax refund advance loans.)

 1. No Free Filing Option